NadiaK89/ELK-stack-deployment/README.md

 DVWA-VM3: 10.1.0.7

-We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
-http://52.188.61.113:5601/app/kibana#/home/tutorial/dockerMetrics
-These Beats allow us to collect the following information from each machine:
+We have installed the following Beats on these machines: http://52.188.61.113:5601/app/kibana#/home/tutorial/dockerMetrics These Beats allow us to collect the following information from each machine:
 In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._